Registration available soon

 Cyanobacteria are naturally forming bacteria that bloom on fresh and seawater surfaces.
 They boast a range of nutritional properties and are used as ‘natural’ food supplements.
 However, some have toxic properties that are expected to multiply due to global warming and other environmental factors such as nutrient availability.

-EFSA kicked off a project on “Climate change as a driver of emerging risks for food and feed safety, plant, animal health and nutritional quality” (CLEFSA) in 2018.
-The CLEFSA project aims to build on our previous experiences of climate change-related risk assessments and our strong networks with national and international partners, the scientific community and other stakeholders on emerging risks and their drivers.
-It will also look at issues identified in the context of EFSA’s emerging risks identification process.
+EFSA’s project on “Climate change as a driver of emerging risks for food and feed safety, plant, animal health and nutritional quality” (CLEFSA) ran from 2018 to 2020.
+The CLEFSA project helped to build on our previous experiences of climate change-related risk assessments and our strong networks with national and international partners, the scientific community and other stakeholders on emerging risks and their drivers.
+We also looked at issues identified in the context of EFSA’s emerging risks identification process.

-The CLEFSA project aims to develop methods and tools to identify and define emerging risks related to climate change through:
+The CLEFSA project aimed to develop methods and tools to identify and define emerging risks related to climate change through:

 - long-term anticipation of multiple emerging risks using scenarios of climate change;